 Add a maintenance window dedicated for software updates installation.
 This action lets you configure a general maintenance window and a different maintenance window for software updates.
 When you configure both a general maintenance window and software updates maintenance window, clients install software updates only during the software updates maintenance window.

-Starting with Configuration Manager version 1810, you can change this behavior and allow software updates to install during a general maintenance window.
+You can change this behavior and allow software updates to install during a general maintenance window.
 For more information about this client setting, see Software updates client settings.

 For more information about maintenance windows, see How to use maintenance windows.